Koredotcom/docs/docs/gale/playground/options-prompt-canvas.md

    </td>
    <td>Enable seamless sharing of prompts using version-specific API keys.
 Fetch and manage prompts through API calls without repetitive copying.
 <p>
 Click to open a dialog with API endpoints and select your preferred format (cURL, Python, Node.js) to integrate with your applications.
-For more information, see [Prompt API Integration](../playground/advanced-features.md#prompt-api-integration).
    </td>
   </tr>
   <tr>